-Finally, although Myers does refine the grid resolution of the CRP model before conducting his simulations.
-This telescoping of the grid does nothing to improve the resulting calibration or accuracy of prediction.
+Also, it is important to note that Myers does refine the grid resolution of the CRP model before conducting his simulations.
+However, this telescoping of the grid does nothing to improve the resulting calibration or accuracy of predictions.
 It merely provides added interpolation of the head calculations at each model node so that the resulting simulated potentiometric surface is smoother than in the original, published version of the model.